JackHemmert3113/cognitive-framework/README.md

 For a full workflow demonstration see [`examples/end-to-end`](examples/end-to-end).

+## Requirement/Test Audit

+Run `node tools/audit-requirements.js` to scan the repository for requirement and test mismatches.
+The tool generates placeholder markdown files for missing requirements and stub test files for untested requirements.
+Review the changes listed in `audit-summary.json` before committing.

 ## 🔍 Under the Hood

 See [ARCHITECTURE.md](ARCHITECTURE.md) for how modules interact and how prompts are merged.